-Our foster parents quite literally can save an animal’s life.
-Often we are faced with requests to take animals that we do not have space for in the building.
-But if we can find a foster for that animal, we can accept the animal into our system, keeping that animal from being surrendered to a municipal shelter or even dumped on the street.
+Our foster parents quite literally save an animal’s life.
+Often we are faced with requests to take animals that we do not have space for in the building, or who are too young or ill to be ready for adoption.
+But if we find foster placements for those animals, we can generally accept that animal into our care, providing them with life-altering veterinary care, and prevent that animal from being surrendered to a municipal shelter or even dumped on the street.

-To take the next step to become a foster parent for HSMSC, attend a volunteer orientation.
+To take the next step to become a foster parent for the Humane Society, click here.

 Once you have filled out the foster parent application, it is reviewed by our foster coordinator, and they will reach out with any questions.
 If there are no questions and your application is approved, you will be added to our foster list, and will begin receiving email requests for foster placements as pets come in to the Humane Society.

 If you have any questions, please email our Foster Manager at firstname.lastname@example.org.